 What will you photograph?
 Of course, there is no limit to that: people (portraits), landscapes, waterscapes, forest-scapes, cityscapes, architecture, street photography, events, performances, nature, plants, animals… possibilities enough.

-There are endless categories of types of photography, but what is common to all of them, is that to make good photos one has think carefully about the subject.
+There are endless categories of types of photography, but what is common to all is that to make good photos, one has to think carefully about the subject.

 These insights usually determine what the most important element in your photo will be.
 This is something you will learn only by doing.
 The answer to some of these questions will determine how you want to compose the image of the landscape in front of you.